 There may be a waiting list for popular companies.
 We really liked a local contractor in Chiba but the company had a 1.5 to 2-year wait, which may not be ideal when you’re paying both the rent on where you currently live as well as the mortgage for your land while the house is waiting to be designed and built.

-If you want a very well-built house, this will also take some time.
-Our house, which is currently being designed, will take six months to build and is estimated to be finished by October 2023 July 2023 (we finalized the basic layout quite quickly so the completion date has been moved up).
-However, if you want your house to be built fast, it can be built in three months by a larger building company, but quality is another issue, so this may be the more expensive route depending on how your house will be built.
+If you want a well-built house, this will also take some time.
+Our house will take five months to build (after finishing the design portion) and is estimated to be finished by June 2023.
+However, if you want your house to be built fast, it can be built in three months by a larger building company, but the quality is another issue, so this may be the more expensive route depending on how your house will be built.

 Paperwork is another thing to consider as once the design is finalized, it needs to be submitted to the city for approval, which also takes time.
-We are hoping to submit the paperwork for our house in November or December 2022, and hopefully once it’s approved, construction can start in February 2023.
+(2023 update: We submitted the paperwork for our house in December 2022 and construction began in February 2023.)

 Whether They Sell Land